Tropical hyperelliptic curves in the plane: Combinatorial obstructions for hyperelliptic graphs

 Our proof of this proposition will show something even stronger: that if a graph is the skeleton of a smooth tropical plane curve, and there exists \emph{some} metric on that graph that makes it hyperelliptic (not necessarily the metric given by that embedding), then that graph must be a chain under that new metric.

-\begin{proof} Let $G$ be such a hyperelliptic skeleton, meaning it comes with a given embedding into the plane which cannot be a crowded embedding.
-Each 2-connected component of $G$ must be hyperelliptic and not crowded by Lemma \ref{lemma:subgraph}, and so by Proposition \ref{proposition:2-connected} each 2-connected component of $G$ must be either a chain, a loop, or a vertex.
+\begin{proof} Let $G$ be such a hyperelliptic skeleton, meaning it comes with a given embedding into the plane which cannot be a crowded embedding by Lemma \ref{proposition:crowded}.
+Each 2-edge-connected component of $G$ must be hyperelliptic and noncrowded by Lemma \ref{lemma:subgraph}, and so by Proposition \ref{proposition:2-edge-connected} each 2-edge-connected component of $G$ must be either a chain, a loop, or a vertex.

-Let $G'$ be a nontrivial $2$-connected component of $G$, from which $G'$ inherits a non-crowded embedding into the plane.
+Let $G'$ be a $2$-edge-connected component of $G$ of genus at least $2$.
+Then $G'$ inherits a non-crowded embedding into the plane from $G$.
 Since $G'$ is a chain, it must be in the standard chain embedding illustrated in Figure~\ref{figure:standardchain}: any other embedding is crowded, as can be checked by inductively building the embedding loop by loop.
 The only bridges that could possibly connect $G'$ to the rest of $G$ are a bridge from the middle of $e_0$ and a bridge from the middle of $e_g$.
-This is because a $2$-connected component connecting to $G$ from any other $e_i$ (or with multiple edges from $e_0$ or from $e_g$) would make a bounded face of $G$ share an edge with itself, meaning the embedding was crowded.
+This is because a $2$-edge-connected component connecting to $G$ from any other $e_i$, or with multiple edges from $e_0$ or from $e_g$, would make a bounded face of $G$ share an edge with itself, giving a crowded embedding.
+Similarly, if $G'$ has genus $1$, it must have at most two adjacent edges, positioned in the exterior of the loop.

-It follows that each $2$-connected component of $G$ has at most one incoming and one outgoing edge.
-As with any graph, shrinking the $2$-connected components down to nodes yields a tree $T$.
-Lemma \ref{prop:sprawling} implies that $T$ must be a line segment: if $T$ had any trivalent nodes, the corresponding $2$-connected component would have to be a vertex, and so $G$ would be sprawling.
-Considering the structure of each nontrivial $2$-connected component, we conclude that $G$ must be a chain. \end{proof}
+It follows that each $2$-edge-connected component of $G$ has at most one incoming and one outgoing edge.
+As with any graph, shrinking the $2$-edge-connected components down to vertices yields a tree $T$.
+Lemma \ref{prop:sprawling} implies that $T$ must be a line segment: if $T$ had any trivalent vertices, the corresponding $2$-edge-connected component would have to be a vertex, and so $G$ would be sprawling.
+Considering the structure of each nontrivial $2$-edge-connected component, we conclude that $G$ must be a chain. \end{proof}